 Transport and Logistics (GIST-TUM Asia)

-This programme is research and application focused, and will last for 18 months (3 semesters).
-During this time, students will complete 12 transport and logistics related modules in semesters 1 and 2.
+This programme is a research and application focused programme that runs for 18 months* (3 semesters).
+Students will complete 15-18 modules, comprising of a minimum of 10 core modules and 5 specialized electives in semesters 1 and 2.
 Each module has 45 lecture hours.
-In addition, students will take 6 other non-technical short modules.
-Furthermore, a 2-month internship and a 6-month master thesis will be carried out in semester 3.
-The internship and the master thesis can be undertaken either at TUM or in a company in Singapore or Germany.
+In semester 3, a 2-month internship and a 6-month master thesis will be carried out.
+The internship and the master thesis can be undertaken either at TUM, or at a company in Singapore or Germany.

 - Basics of Traffic Flow and Traffic Control

 - Transport and Urban Planning

 - Highway Design

 - Introduction to Supply Chain Management

 - Trackworks II (Urban Rail Focus)